Skip to main content

 For a typical office cleanout, this means coordinating a pickup for servers, desktops, monitors, networking gear, cables, UPS units, and whatever else has accumulated.
 The logistics matter: building management may need advance notice, you may need to reserve a freight elevator or loading dock, and larger cleanouts may require multiple trips or after-hours access.

 When you schedule a pickup with GreenIT Pickup, we handle the physical removal from your location.
 We come with the right equipment to move heavy gear safely — you don’t need to rack anything down, palletize it, or carry it to the parking lot.
-If you haven’t already handled the data sanitization, we include NIST 800-88-compliant digital sanitization at no cost with every pickup.
-Every drive is serialized, tracked, and documented, and you receive certificates of data sanitization for your records.
+If you haven’t already handled the data sanitization, we include NIST SP 800-88 Rev. 2-aligned digital sanitization with qualifying pickup.
+GreenIT-issued service records can describe the process performed, and any serialized tracking requirement should be scoped before scheduling.

 2 Weeks Out: Verify and Document